An Expert Guide to the Types of Fly Fishing Reels & How to Choose

 Growing up, some of my earliest memories were of fishing for sunfish with a yellow and white decorated Snoopy fishing pole.
 I became very adept at slinging a two-toned bobber and worm out to eager panfish.

-My relationship with the accompanying reel with the plastic cover was simple:
+My relationship with the accompanying reel with the plastic cover was simple: 1.
+Push the button to release the line.
+2. Use the knob to crank in line.
+3. Repeat as necessary.

 This system worked out well until the inevitable bird's nest required a willing grown-up to handle untangling duties.